The Ultimate Framework Of Time Management For Kids

 Explaining kids with examples

 Make the repercussions of your actions apparent.
 Those outcomes can occur organically (for example, if she doesn't study her spelling words, she won't perform well on the test); other times, an adult must create the consequences.
 Carper uses a pie-like visual timer on her Smartboard to help her first-graders understand how much time is left to accomplish a task.
-One-quarter of the "pie" turns green when she sets it for 15 minutes, for example.
-The slice gets smaller as the seconds pass, and when only five minutes are remaining, it turns red.
+For example, one-quarter of the "pie" turns green when she sets it for 15 minutes.
+The slice gets smaller as the seconds pass, and it turns red when only five minutes remain.
 She argues that seeing time slip away might help children pace themselves.

 Make a timetable